 10. Check out local fireworks

-Every area has their own rules about fireworks displays — and this year certainly will be different — but one thing people across the country can agree on is that trying to find parking — and then a place to sit — at a fireworks show is always the worst.
+Every area has their own rules about fireworks displays, but one thing people across the country can agree on is that trying to find parking — and then a place to sit — at a fireworks show is always the worst.
 Some towns, such as Phoenix, have spots in their area where fireworks can be seen without spending an hour parking, and even better, without ever having to get out of the car.

 11. Paint your kiddo’s face